AI Agents on monday.com

 monday agents are designed with enterprise-grade controls in mind.
 This ensures agents operate predictably and in alignment with your organization's structure and policies.

-• Agents only access what users are allowed to access.
+• Agents only access what you are allowed to access.
 You can narrow this access to the minimum that's necessary for the agent to run.
 For example, you can grant the agent permission to read only particular boards or the same viewing permissions as a particular user is allowed to see.

 • Creators control where agents can act (specific boards, spaces, teams).
 Creators are also able to decide what the agent is allowed to do within a specific scope.
 For example, the agent can only view a particular board or can edit only a specific board.